cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

-# R Input and Evaluation
+# R Inputs and Data types

 The things that are typed at the R prompt are called **expressions**.